Quantum-Traceable Refractometry

 1. Frequency-layer excellence vs. environmental-layer limitations

-Current architectures routinely achieve L_freq ≲ 10⁻¹² but L_env ~ 10⁻⁷ with commercial sensors.
-The IF requires this mismatch to remain visible.
+Current architectures routinely achieve L_freq many orders of magnitude below L_env when using commercial environmental sensors.
+The IF requires this mismatch to remain visible regardless of its magnitude.
 This raises strategic questions about system design: why invest in quantum-grade frequency references when environmental sensors dominate?
 Possible answers include: future sensor upgrades, stability vs. accuracy trade-offs, or applications where traceability matters more than absolute accuracy.

 2. Model form agnosticism vs. demonstrated adequacy